KlatzBoy/fullstack-trax/README.md

 - Easy-Peasy
 - Bcrypt

-My first time completing a Next Project, it was really interesting and I learned a lot !
+My first time completing a Next Project and Fullstack app, it was really interesting and I learned a lot !
 Thanks Scott.

 For all the informations check the workshop, or the initial repo at: https://github.com/Hendrixer/fullstack-music